syncfusion-content/blazor-docs/blazor/system-requirements.md

 # System requirements

-To get started with the Blazor application, we need to ensure the following software to be installed on the machine.
+To get started with the Blazor application, we need to ensure the following software is installed on the machine.

 ## Integrated Development Environment